Video: Why You Should Choose WP Engine

 WP Engine employs some strict security measures with their customer’s websites as well as their hardware environment.
 Another benefit of their managed hosting services is that they are actively and continuously scanning for vulnerabilities and contract with other security firms for added protection—which allows you to focus on other things like creating great content for your site!

-Performance at WP Engine
+Website Speed and Performance at WP Engine

 WP Engine Customer Support